Childs Restaurants

 Childs Restaurants was one of the first national dining chains in the United States and Canada, having peaked in the 1920s and 1930s with about 125 locations in dozens of markets, serving over 50,000,000 meals a year, with over $37 million in assets at the time.
-Childs was a pioneer in a number of areas, including design, service, sanitation, and labor relations.
-It was a contemporary of food service companies such as Horn & Hardart, and a predecessor of companies such as McDonald's.
+Childs was a pioneer in several areas, including design, service, sanitation, and labor relations.
+It was a contemporary of food-service companies such as Horn & Hardart and a predecessor to companies such as McDonald's.